RNLI

 The RNLI is the charity that saves lives at sea.
 We provide, on call, a 24-hour lifeboat search and rescue service and a seasonal lifeguard service.
 With our lifeboats, lifeguards, safety advice and flood rescue we are committed to ending preventable loss of life at sea.
+The RNLI operates 237 lifeboat stations and 215 lifeguard units, rescuing over 10,000 people and saving 400 lives in 2014.
+With over 31,500 volunteers across the UK and Ireland, it relies on their dedication to carry out its vital work.

 Through research we will improve our understanding of water-related self-harm and suicide, learn about current suicide prevention interventions and consider the transferability of interventions to coastal and inland waters.
 This will allow us to plan how the RNLI could contribute to suicide prevention as a whole.
 We will develop lasting partnerships with agencies with knowledge and expertise in suicide prevention and explore opportunities to work together on joint initiatives.